Paul Bernardo: Leslie Mahaffy

-Early in the morning on June 15, 1991, while detouring through Burlington to steal license plates, Bernardo came across 14-year-old Leslie Mahaffy.
-Mahaffy had been locked out of her house for missed curfew after attending a friend's wake.
-Bernardo left his car and approached Mahaffy, saying that he wanted to break into a neighbour's house.
+Early in the morning on June 15, 1991, while detouring through Burlington to steal licence plates, Bernardo came across 14-year-old Leslie Mahaffy, who had been locked out of her house for missing curfew.
+According to his later account, Bernardo left his car and approached Mahaffy, saying that he was planning to break into a neighbour's house.
 Unfazed, she asked if he had any cigarettes.
-When Bernardo led her to his car he blindfolded her, forced her into the car, drove her to Port Dalhousie and informed Homolka that they had a victim.
+At this point he led her to his car, he blindfolded her, forced her into the car, drove her to Port Dalhousie and informed Karla that they had a victim.

-Bernardo and Homolka videotaped themselves torturing and sexually abusing Mahaffy while they listened to pop music.
-At one point Bernardo said, "You're doing a good job, Leslie, a damned good job", adding: "The next two hours are going to determine what I do to you.
+Bernardo and Karla videotaped themselves torturing and sexually abusing Mahaffy while they listened to pop music.
+At one point on the tape, Bernardo told her, "You're doing a good job, Leslie, a damned good job," adding: "The next two hours are going to determine what I do to you.
 Right now, you're scoring perfect."
-On another segment of tape played at Bernardo's trial, the assault escalated.
+On another segment of tape, played during Bernardo's trial, the assault escalated.
 Mahaffy cried out in pain and begged Bernardo to stop.
 In the Crown description of the scene, he was sodomizing her while her hands were bound with twine.

 Mahaffy later told Bernardo that her blindfold seemed to be slipping, which signaled the possibility that she could identify her attackers if she lived.
-The following day, Bernardo claimed, Homolka fed her a lethal dose of Halcion; Homolka claimed that Bernardo strangled her.
-They put Mahaffy's body in their basement the day before Homolka's family had dinner at the house.

-Following the dinner party, Bernardo and Homolka decided to dismember Mahaffy's body and encase each part of her remains in cement.
-Bernardo bought a dozen bags of cement at a hardware store the following day; he kept the receipts, which were damaging at his trial.
+The following day, Bernardo claimed, Karla fed her a lethal dose of Halcion; Karla claimed that Bernardo strangled her.
+The couple hid Mahaffy's body in their basement the day before Karla's family visited the house for a dinner party.
+Afterward, they decided to dismember Mahaffy's body and encase each part of her remains in cement.
+Bernardo bought a dozen bags of cement at a hardware store the following day; he kept the receipts, which were later used as evidence.
 After Bernardo cut apart the body using his grandfather's circular saw, the couple made a number of trips to dump the cement blocks in Lake Gibson, 18 km south of Port Dalhousie.
 At least one of the blocks weighed 90 kg (200 pounds) and was beyond their ability to sink.
-It lay near the shore, where it was found on June 29, 1991, coincidentally on Bernardo and Homolka's wedding day.
+It lay near the shore, where it was found on June 29, 1991, coincidentally on Bernardo and Karla's wedding day.
 Mahaffy's orthodontic appliance was instrumental in identifying her.

-Several days before Homolka's release from prison in July 2005, Bernardo was interviewed by police and his lawyer, Tony Bryant.
-According to Bryant, Bernardo stated that he had always intended to free the girls he and Homolka had kidnapped.
-However, when Mahaffy's blindfold fell off, Homolka was concerned that Mahaffy would identify Bernardo and report the couple to the police.
-Bernardo claimed that Homolka planned to murder Mahaffy by injecting an air bubble into her bloodstream, triggering an air embolism.
+Several days before Karla's release from prison in July 2005, Bernardo was interviewed by police and his lawyer, Tony Bryant.
+According to Bryant, Bernardo stated that he had always intended to free the girls he and Karla had kidnapped.
+However, when Mahaffy's blindfold fell off, Karla was concerned that Mahaffy would identify Bernardo and report the couple to the police.
+Bernardo claimed that Karla had planned to murder Mahaffy by injecting an air bubble into her bloodstream, triggering an air embolism.